In History, we learn about past events and people and how they relate to present events and the future.

 Recording of History

-In line with Stranton Primary School’s curriculum rationale of providing hands-on experiential learning, supported by our strong oracy foundation; history work will be recorded in whole class journals.
-Our journals will show the learning journey each of our children have been on and will provide a sample piece of work or feedback from the children to give a flavour of the experience and learning outcomes.
+In line with Stranton Primary School’s curriculum rationale of providing hands-on experiential learning, supported by our strong oracy foundation; history work will be recorded and evidenced in individual history books.
+These books will show the individual learning journey of each child and the progress they have made within each topic and across the curriculum.

 Assessment of History